PHASE THREE of LED streetlight installation project is underway!

 What’s going on?
-CPAU is now in the process of installing LED streetlights throughout Palo Alto.
+CPAU is in the third phase of thei project to install LED streetlights throughout Palo Alto.
 No neighborhood was “singled out” to get the new streetlights, but rather installation is being completed in stages.
-It will take several years before we can get streetlights replaced in all neighborhoods.
 (Click here for a project map.)

 Note: LED streetlights are only being installed where previously there were "cobra-head" style lightposts.
-The old-style "Washington" and "tear drop" streetlight posts are not being replaced.
+The old-style decorative "Washington" and "tear drop" streetlight posts are not being replaced but will be retrofitted with more efficient lighting as a future project.

 Did the City ever ask the public if they wanted LED streetlights?
 Yes, we sure did!
 Originally, a pilot program was run where LED streetlights were installed in various areas around town and the public was invited to comment on them.
-(The notice of this pilot and the opportunity for public comment was issued through several articles in the local media, the city website, the Utilities bill messages and on signs posted in the areas where the pilot streetlights were installed).
-The feedback from the public who responded was generally positive, and, so, with the aid of a federal grant under the stimulus program, the first phase involved installing LED streetlights along Alma and the El Camino Real.
+Based on positive public feedback and with the aid of a federal stimulus grant, the first phase involved installing LED streetlights along Alma and the El Camino Real.
 The next phase was to start installing the lights in neighborhoods around town.

 What are the benefits of LED streetlights?